Understanding Amazon.com's Position In Broadline Retail Industry Compared To Competitors

 -

-Compared to its industry, the company has higher gross profit of $88.9 Billion, which indicates 5.16x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+With higher gross profit of $78.69 Billion, which indicates 4.57x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.

 -